PowerShell/ProjectMercury/shell/AIShell.Integration/README.md

 ### /code post

-One of the built in chat commands we have is the `/code` command.
+One of the built in chat commands we have in AI Shell is the `/code` command.
 This command allows you to interact with the code given by the assistance provider in an agent.
 There is a subcommand for this command called `post` which allows you to post the code to the working shell and predictive intellisense buffer of your working shell.
 Meaning you can run the code in your working shell and